Ivy Hill Cemetery (Alexandria, Virginia)

-Ivy Hill Cemetery is a cemetery in the Rosemont Historic District of Alexandria, Virginia, United States.
-Burials began at the site in 1811, when it was a family cemetery, and it received a charter as a community cemetery in 1856.
+Ivy Hill Cemetery is a cemetery in the Rosemont Historic District of the North Ridge neighborhood of Alexandria, Virginia, United States.
+Burials began at the site in 1837, when it was a family cemetery, and it received a charter as a community cemetery in 1856.
 The adjoining residential neighborhood was developed beginning in 1908 as a streetcar suburb of Washington, D.C., as trolley lines of the Washington, Alexandria and Mount Vernon railway extended from Alexandria's nearby Union Station (opened 1905).
-The cemetery is now also known for its rare and protected flora and fauna.
+The cemetery is now known for its rare and protected flora and fauna.
+It was listed on the National Register of Historic Places in 2025.